Understanding Car Insurance Rate Lock Periods

 Evaluate Total Cost, Not Just the Auto Premium: Breaking a bundle to save on auto insurance might actually increase your home insurance costs, eliminating any savings.
 Weigh the total picture before switching carriers.

 Know When to Accept a Modest Increase: Not all rate increases warrant switching insurers.
 Small increases under 5% may not justify the effort to switch, especially if switching means losing loyalty discounts or bundling savings you've built up over time.
-Review 2026 car insurance rate increases to benchmark whether your renewal offer is competitive.
+Review 2026 car insurance rate stabilization trends to benchmark whether your renewal offer is competitive.

 Frequently Asked Questions